 Region: United Kingdom

-During the summer months, I am involved in 'bat counts' organised by the Bat Conservation Trust.
+I am involved in 'bat counts' organised by the Bat Conservation Trust.
 Surveys by volunteers throughout the U.K help to ascertain and monitor the numbers of certain bat species in specific areas.
-I also work as a Bat Carer and look after orphaned and injured bats, returning them to the wild when they have recovered.
+I also work as a Registered Bat Carer and look after orphaned and injured bats, returning them to the wild when they have recovered anrd are fully rehabilitated.